PierreHunout/my-plugin-boilerplate/readme.txt

 1. Clone the repository to your plugins directory
 2. Run `composer install` to install PHP dependencies
-3. Run `yarn install` to install JavaScript dependencies
+3. Run `npm install` to install JavaScript dependencies
-4. Run `yarn build` to compile blocks
+4. Run `npm run build` to compile blocks
 5. Activate the plugin in WordPress admin

 == Frequently Asked Questions ==